Removing mandatory vaccination as a condition of deployment in health and social care

 It had been expected that all health and social care providers in England were required to ensure their workers are fully vaccinated against Covid-19, unless they are exempt.

 The regulations, once passed, would have applied to health and social care workers with direct, face-to-face contact with people while providing care – such as doctors, nurses, dentists and domiciliary care workers.
 The proposals, which were due to take effect on 1 April 2022, were scrapped following a government consultation to remove mandatory vaccination as a condition of deployment condition across all health and social care in England.

-Consultation on this matter has been closed on 1 March and the Department of Health and Social Care (DHSC) has published the consultation response.
+Consultation on this matter closed on 1 March and the Department of Health and Social Care (DHSC) has published the consultation response.
 The response confirms that they intend to proceed with revoking vaccination as a condition of deployment.